demisto/content-docs/content-repo/extra-docs/packs/Phishing-Alerts.md

 Email Security Gateways produce a high amount of phishing alerts, which differ according to type, severity, and handling process.
 It is important to address these alerts to identify campaigns, analyze their IoCs, and protect the organization from any malicious payload that was delivered within them.

+`Note`: For the Phishing use case, see the [Phishing Investigation - Generic v3 playbook](https://xsoar.pan.dev/docs/reference/playbooks/phishing---generic-v3).

 ## In This Pack ##